 A BWI lawyer in Dallas, Texas can help defend you against a charge of BWI in multiple ways.

 First, the prosecution will have to prove all three elements: Intoxication, Operating, and Watercraft.
 Your Texas Dallas BWI lawyer will investigate to find arguments against those three elements.

 Even if your alcohol concentration was 0.08 or higher, it is possible to have the test results thrown out, if the testing equipment was faulty or was used improperly, or if the person administering the test did not follow proper procedures or was not adequately trained.

 We can also determine whether officers administered your field sobriety test on an unstable pier or did not give you enough time to shed your sea legs before subjecting you to testing.

-If you were not the person operating the watercraft, or if the device you were operating does not fall within the applicable definition of watercraft, we may be able to protect you from the charges.
+If you were not the person operating the watercraft, or if the device you were operating does not fall within the applicable definition of watercraft, a Dallas boating while intoxicated lawyer may be able to protect you from the charges.

 Boating While Intoxicated is a serious charge that can have long-lasting effects on your life and your finances.
-At the Law Offices of Randall B. Isenberg, we will investigate your case and explore all reasonable possibilities of a defense.
+At the Law Offices of Randall B. Isenberg, a Dallas boating while intoxicated attorney will investigate your case and explore all reasonable possibilities of a defense.
 Call us today at 214-696-9253.